Dietary advice for avoiding lactose

 • Most people can have some lactose.
 Try to spread it out through the day.

-The information below shows how much lactose is in different foods.
+The table on the next page shows how much lactose is in different foods.

 The amount of lactose in some foods can vary.
-There is not an exact amount of lactose in the table for these foods, but you can see which foods are lactose free, low in lactose or high in lactose.
+There is not an exact amount of lactose in the table for these foods, but you can see which foods are lactose-free, low in lactose, or high in lactose.
+Some have a specific number of grams of lactose per 100g next to them.

 Milk